DimaRU/TestSite/index.md

 ## Support the project
 <a href="https://www.patreon.com/DimaRU" data-patreon-widget-type="become-patron-button"><img src="https://img.shields.io/endpoint?style=for-the-badge&url=https%3A%2F%2Fshieldsio-patreon.herokuapp.com%2FDimaRU"></a>

-If you’re benefiting from my project, or simply like what I do, you can help me by donating some amount onetime or each month.
+>> If you’re benefiting from my project, or simply like what I do, you can help me by donating some amount onetime or each month.
 Supporting me on [Patreon](https://www.patreon.com/DimaRU) will help pay for hardware needed for further development.
 The money received will go towards:

 * Buy a GoPro Max 360 for support latest GoPro models in the app.
-* Buy an iPad to speed up iPad version testing.

 With Patreon, you can send me a small monthly amount of money, or make a one-time donation by canceling the monthly subscription after the first payment.

 ## Author

-* **Dmitriy Borovikov** - [DimaRU](https://github.com/DimaRU), AOWD diver, iOS developer, Openrov Trident Kickstarter backer #1284
+**Dmitriy Borovikov** - [DimaRU](https://github.com/DimaRU), AOWD diver, iOS developer, Openrov Trident Kickstarter backer #1284

 ## License